brycepj/monkeyface/README.md

 No-mess, declarative typechecking and interfaces in Javascript.

 ## What is this all about?

 I don't know how many people will want to use this little library, but I use it all the time.
-I wrote it so I could have interfaces and typechecking in Javascript, without the setup and/or build step that come with TypeScript or Flow.
-As far as I can tell, this is the simplest, quickest possible way to introduce typechecking and interfaces into a Node application.
+I wrote it so I could quickly get interfaces and typechecking in Javascript, without the setup and/or build step that come with other typechecking tools like [TypeScript](https://www.typescriptlang.org/) or [Flow](https://github.com/facebook/flow).
+As far as I can tell, this is the simplest, quickest possible way to introduce typechecking and interfaces into a Javascript application.

 You just do this: